hackt3am/platform_build/README.md

-# Android Make Build System
+# Android Make Build System (PRIVATE FORK FOR TEST USES)

 This is the Makefile-based portion of the Android Build System.